 - Formal probation.

-There are two situations that aggravate crime and, therefore, sanctions are more severe:
+There are two scenarios that aggravate the crime and, therefore, the penalties are more severe:

-- When a firearm is used during the event.
+- When a firearm is used during the act.

 - The crime is committed against a law enforcement officer.

-If the ADW crime is committed with an ordinary firearm, it could be punished as a wobbler .
-The only thing that changes regarding the penalties mentioned above is prison time.
+If the ADW offense is committed with an ordinary firearm, it could be punished as a wobbler .
+The only thing that changes from the penalties mentioned above is the prison time.